I am a wife, mother, daughter, and friend to many. I care about issues that are both big and small, and I seek to spread truth.

-Well, I have a great solution for you that is easy, cheap and fun!
-Go dumpster diving for your cardboard!
-This is honestly my favorite way of getting free boxes and I have done it since move #2.
+There's a great solution that is easy, cheap, and fun: go dumpster diving for your cardboard!
+This is honestly my favorite way of getting free boxes, and I have done it since move #2.
 I'm actually serious.
-I love this method for a couple reasons.
+I love this method for a couple of reasons.

 - It's free.